hashicorp/vagrant/.github/ISSUE_TEMPLATE/engineering-task.md

 -->

 ## Description
-Should be 2 - 3 sentences that define the solution or changes.
+2 - 3 sentences that define the solution or changes.

 ## Use case (optional)
 How will this affect the end user?